 The poem begins with the speaker stating that she is taking on the voice of her mother.
 This means that certain sentences and phrases particular to her mother’s speech patterns have worked their way into the speaker’s own thoughts.
 These come out in times of particular need, such as when she is facing a great change in her life.

-In the last stanza she describes moving away from her childhood and looking towards the future.
+In the last stanza, she describes moving away from her childhood and looking towards the future.
 Even if her mother isn’t there, the words her mother would’ve used come easily into her own mind and gain voice from her own lips.
 They are a comfort when she needs them to be.

-Analysis of The Way My Mother Speaks
+The Way My Mother Speaks Analysis

 In the first stanza of ‘The Way My Mother Speaks’ the speaker begins by stating that she says “her” phrases in her head.
 With the prior knowledge provided in the title, a reader should realize right away that the “her” the speaker is referring to is her mother.
 The first line also contains another example of assonance with “say” and “phrases” and their connecting long “a” sound.

-The sentences and phrases particularly to her mother’s speech patterns have worked their way into the speaker’s own thoughts.
+The sentences and phrases particularly her mother’s speech patterns have worked their way into the speaker’s own thoughts.
 She now thinks them, or says them “under the shallows of her breath.”
 They are present there, representing her mother, as “restful shapes moving.”

 The use of the word “restful” in line four sets the tone for the poem.
-It is clear that she has a positive relationship with her mother, or at least these memories which are becoming part of her own personality.
+It is clear that she has a positive relationship with her mother, or at least these memories are becoming part of her own personality.

 The stanza ends with the repetition of one of those phrases, “The day and ever.”
 These disconnected words do not provide a reader with any details.
 There is nothing to inform one when or where this phrase should be used.
 By formatting the poem this way Duffy invites the reader to consider the phrase themselves and place their own meaning on it.

 The second stanza, and the third, are longer with nine lines.
 The speaker begins by setting another scene.
-Now she is on a train that is traveling through England.
+Now she is on a train that is travelling through England.
 It covers enough distance while she’s on it that the sky changes from blue to “cool grey.”
 She describes this transition as “browsing.”
 The speaker, and the train as well, are looking for the “right sky.”
-Here, again, is another instance of assonance with the half rhyme that exists between “too” and “cool” in the fourth line.
+Here, again, is another instance of assonance with the half-rhyme that exists between “too” and “cool” in the fourth line.

 In line six there is another instance in which her mother’s voice makes its way into the poem.
 There is no textual distinction between the two, no quotes or italics to show that this line is different.
 Duffy made this choice for a simple reason: for the speaker, they aren’t different.
 Her mother’s words are her own.